RRFayad/typescript-course/README.md

 #### 113. Returning (and changing) a Class in a Class Decorator

 - It was a bit confusing, but it was about using a decorator to return an extended class from the original

+#### 114. Other Decorator Return Types - Example: Creating an "Autobind" Decorator

+- Decorators added to Accessors / Mutators or Methods can return values
+  - such as a property or method